uQr/cordova-docs/articles/develop-apps/run-app-apache.md

 1. Make sure that Hyper-V is enabled on your PC.
 Your PC must meet the [system requirements](https://msdn.microsoft.com/en-us/library/mt228280.aspx) for the Visual Studio Emulator for Android.

     >**Important**: The emulator is not supported in a virtualized environment.

-2. With your app open in Visual Studio, choose Android from the Solution Platforms list.
+2. With your app open in Visual Studio, choose **Android** from the Solution Platforms list.
 If you don’t see this list, choose Solution Platforms from the Add/Remove Buttons list to display it.
-9. Choose one of the emulators, such as VS Emulator 5” KitKat (4.4) XHDPI Phone.
+9. Choose one of the emulators, such as **VS Emulator 5” KitKat (4.4) XHDPI Phone**.
 11. Press F5 to start the app.
 Visual Studio starts the emulator and runs the app.

 ## Configure a high-performance emulator <a name="HAXM"></a>